What are the driving stopping distances UK

 The formula to arrive at the safe stopping distance is Thinking Distance + Braking Distance = Stopping Distance.

-According to the RAC, the typical stopping distances for an average family car travelling at:
+According to the RAC, the typical stopping distances for an average family car travelling are:

 Speed limits are a maximum speed, not a target